 - Advanced Primary Stroke Center awarded by the Joint Commission

-- American Heart/Stroke Association Get with the Guidelines Silver Plus Performance Achievement Award for Stroke
+- American Heart/Stroke Association Get with the Guidelines Gold Plus Performance Achievement Award for Stroke

 - Breast Imaging Center of Excellence Accreditation by the American College of Radiology